gruntkiller247/Game-Mod-Quake2-full/readme.txt

 Players can see the in game help menu by pressing: U

 For balance, the blaster is both undropable and unable to get all negative mods.

+To install this mod:
+ Download the mod
+ Place the mod in the Quake 2 source folder next to the folder basesq2 Extract the mod
+ Once inside of quake 2, open the console and type game mattMod to enable the mod If you want to create a shortcut to open the mod on launch, create a shortcut to your quake 2 executable and within the launch properties/target line write "+set game mattMod"